Improve your Running Technique and Speed with Interval Training

 In this article we will explore doing track intervals.
 This has been a traditional workout designed to build speed into a runner for years.
 So, in typical ChiRunning fashion, we’ve decided to approach this sometimes daunting workout in a nontraditional way… running with proper running form and having fun at the same time. (find interval training in the ChiRunning Book, pages 138-142)

 Katherine’s story: “I went out one day and really didn’t feel like running, so I decided to take it really easy and get silly about relaxing.
 When I did, I could feel my core cave in so I focused on keeping my core strong, but being ridiculously relaxed with everything else…I was enjoying it and having fun…acting a bit like a clown while running down an easy trail (good thing no one saw me).
 After about a mile I got back into my regular running technique, but was definitely more loose than usual.
 Amazingly, at the end of the run I had run my best time ever on that course.”

-The moral to this story: The best way to run is to make it fun.
+The best way to run intervals is to make it fun.